ebi-webcomponents/nightingale/documentation/CREATE_AN_ADAPTER.md

    }
    ```

-3. Create the `src/index.js` file which will be thhe entry point for webpack when bundling, and which function is to register the web component to teh browser.
+3. Create the `src/index.js` file which will be the entry point for webpack when bundling, and which function is to register the web component to the browser.
 Example:

    ```javascript
    import ProtvistaMyAdapter from "./ProtvistaMyAdapter";